 A Guide to Spain's Rental Registration Number

-Understanding Spain's Rental Registration Number (NRA) and Single Tourist Rental Registry: A Guide for Property Owners
+Understanding Spain's Rental Registration Number (NRA) and Single Tourist Rental Registry (STR):

 What is a Rental Registration Number (NRA)?

-The NRA is a unique identifier assigned to properties offered for short-term rentals in Spain.
+The NRA (or NRUA, NRU) is a unique identifier assigned to properties offered for short-term rentals in Spain.
 This includes entire homes, individual rooms, and even boats used for accommodation.
 Introduced under Royal Decree 1312/2024, the NRA aims to centralise and regulate the fast-growing short-term rental market across the country.
 Once obtained, this number must be prominently displayed on all rental listings, including platforms like Airbnb, Booking.com, and Vrbo.

 What Is the Single Tourist Rental Registry?

-The Single Tourist Rental Registry is a centralized database that requires all properties offered for short-term or seasonal rentals in Spain to be officially registered.
+The Single Tourist Rental Registry (STR) is a centralized database that requires all properties offered for short-term or seasonal rentals in Spain to be officially registered.
 Each registered property receives a unique identification number, which must be displayed in all advertisements.
 This system was established to ensure that all tourist accommodations meet legal requirements and to facilitate better oversight of the rental market.
 This was maybe a backlash at the failure of people registering their VUT’s.

 When Does the Regulation Come into Effect?